saadaouad/hugo-blog/content/post/upload-file-using-redux-form.md

 // ...
 ```

-Now we can update the value of `picture` field using method `PATCH`, so let’s start with implement an action redux for this case:
+Now we can update the value of `picture` field using method `PATCH`.
+So let’s start with implement a redux action for that:

-**FYI**: Make you sure to using `multipart/form-data` as a content type, ref https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects

-`updatePicture.js`
 ```
+// updatePicture.js

-export const updateUserProfile = values => dispatch => {
+export const updatePicture = values => dispatch => {
   const data = new FormData();

   // Don't send the data until a file has been loaded